 Installing a massive safe in your home is asking for trouble, a lot of people will notice, and sooner or later the entire neighborhood will know that you have a massive safe in your home.
 There are some companies that install safes without anybody noticing, although they do cost a fair bit more than if you would just order a safe from amazon.
 If you are a prepper and you want to store silver in case of a major SHTF situation happens then check out my recent article Best silver for Preppers ( Top 5 ).

-Store at home
+Storing silver at home safely

 You should store your silver at home because that is where you have the most control over your valuables.
 Some store it in safety deposit boxes but I would not recommend this as in an SHTF situation it will be hard to access if at all possible.
 You have to use some creativity if you want to hide your silver in your home, in a large house you will have no problem finding a couple of hiding spots but in a small apartment, it will be difficult.

 No matter where you store your silver you also have to make sure that you do not actually forget where you have placed them.
-I personally tend to do this with documents, store them in a safe place then I spend days trying to find them.
+I personally tend to do this with documents, store them in a safe place then spend days trying to find them.
 If you are wondering why a lot of preppers tend to go with silver rather than with gold then check out my recent article Why preppers invest in silver? ( Top 7 Reasons ).

-Survey the local area
+Survey the local area before you store the silver

 Survey your land in the proximity of your house where you can hide valuables and it is of sight from your neighbors.
 Just be careful if the local criminals use metal detectors as they could easily find your stash.
 If you are determined to hide your silver by burying it on your land you could bury railway spikes on your property.
 This way if a criminal comes with a metal detector they will simply give up after they have found 30 railway spikes, make sure to bury these a little deeper than your stash so they have to work for it harder.

 You can also hide your silver on some remote property, just make sure that it is not actually private property, as in that case you are just giving your silver away.
-If you have decided to bury your silver than you have to make sure to place them in waterproof zip lock bags before you put them into the ground.
+If you have decided to bury your silver then you have to make sure to place them in waterproof zip lock bags before you put them into the ground.
 Make sure not to disturb the top layer of soil too much as that will be a dead giveaway that you have been digging there.
 If you want to know how much silver you should have then check out my recent article How much silver should a prepper have ( 222 OZ ).

-Know who to trust
+Know who to trust with the location of your silver

 Nobody should know about your silver stash, not even your wife.
 If you are burying your silver coins in your back yard your wife will think you are probably nuts and there is a high probability that she will mention it to at least one friend and soon enough you could find random people in your back yard.
 In the case of a personal SHTF like a divorce, you can just take the silver for your own use provided you bought it with your own money and she does not know about them.